Who is Lawrence Stroll? How Aston Martin owner became a billionaire

 Stroll and Chou now had the capital and experience to make their most lucrative investment yet, as Sportswear Holdings paid $85m for an 85% share of Michael Kors.
 Growth was explosive, continuing through the financial crash of the late noughties.
 By 2011, the company was valued at $3.6bn when it went public.
 Stroll and Chou gradually reduced their holdings until, in 2014, with the company valued at $20bn, Stroll sold his final stake, realising more than $1bn.

-Lawrence Stroll’s F1 team ownership?
+Lawrence Stroll’s F1 team ownership

 Stroll first invested in Formula 1 with Lotus during the days of Tommy Hilfiger sponsorship, but it was short-lived.
 He became a prominent figure in the paddock after paying several million dollars to secure son Lance a seat with Williams for the 2017 and 2018 season.
 It coincided with the demise of the team and, in mid-2018, he led a consortium named Racing Point to bid for the Force India team, which had entered administration earlier that year.

 The £90m offer was successful making Stroll — along with business partner Chou and other investors, the new team owner.
-Lance moved to Racing Point in 2018 and it was rebranded as Aston Martin in 2021 after Stroll also took a stake in the car compaany.
+Lance moved to Racing Point in 2018 and it was rebranded as Aston Martin in 2021 after Stroll also took a stake in the car company.

-How much of Aston Martin does Lawrence Stroll own
+How much of Aston Martin does Lawrence Stroll own?

 Lawrence Stroll on the site of the new Aston Martin F1 factory